lmc297/BTyper/README.md

 BTyper v.
 1.0.0 output files for the 662 genomes used in the manuscript can be downloaded from https://github.com/lmc297/BTyper/raw/master/archive/sample_data/ncbi_btyper_final_results.zip.

+### Important information about recent versions of Biopython

+Biopython version 1.74 is not compatible with BTyper, due to changes in the way Biopython version 1.74 parses BLAST XML files.
+For BTyper to work correctly, make sure you are using <a href="https://biopython.org/wiki/Download">Biopython versions 1.69 - 1.73</a>.

 ### New to BTyper version 2.3.0 (released 2018-09-18) and up

 * Average nucleotide identity BLAST (ANIb) typing option; see below for details